ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 The [GNU ARM Eclipse](http://gnuarmeclipse.github.io) exporter generates ready to run managed CDT projects, and strives to do it as accurately as possible, considering the large number of explicit configuration options GNU ARM Eclipse uses.

-Managed projects are projects that do not need `make` files, but generate them automatically from a detailed description, which includes the list of source folders, include folders, preprocessor symbols and compiler command line options.
+Managed projects are projects that do not need manually created `make` files, but generate them automatically from a detailed description, which includes the list of source folders, include folders, preprocessor symbols and compiler command line options.

 The main advantage of providing all these details to Eclipse is that it can create a very accurate internal representation of the project, in order to correctly show which parts of the code are used, and pop up tooltips with the actual definition for most variables/functions.